JSGe-AI/PathCTM/README.md

-Thinking in Scales: Accelerating Gigapixel Pathology Image Analysis via  Adaptive Continuous Reasoning This repository contains the official implementation of a multi-scale Whole-Slide Image (WSI) analysis framework based on the Continuous Thought Machine (CTM).
+Thinking in Scales: Accelerating Gigapixel Pathology Image Analysis via  Adaptive Continuous Reasoning This repository implements an efficient scale-space continuous inference framework for gigapixel whole slide images (WSI).
 The model mimics the diagnostic process of pathologists by performing continuous reasoning and feature aggregation across multiple spatial resolutions.

 🌟 Key Features
-Multi-Scale Fusion: Jointly processes features from four distinct scales (1024, 2048, 4096, and 8192) to capture both cellular details and global tissue architecture.

-Continuous Reasoning (CTM): Utilizes a trainable "thought" iteration mechanism, allowing the model to dynamically refine its predictions over multiple steps.

-Dynamic Inference Control: Supports a confidence threshold during inference to balance diagnostic accuracy with computational efficiency.

-Baseline Comparisons: Includes implementations for LSTM and Feed-Forward (FF) architectures for rigorous benchmarking.
+Scale-Space Continuous Reasoning: PathCTM performs cross-scale continuous reasoning in the spatial dimension, establishing a coherent coarse-to-fine scale-wise inference trajectory.

+Attention-Guided Region Pruning: High-resolution features are selectively loaded for informative regions, thereby eliminating the inherent speed bottlenecks of WSI analysis.

+Confidence-Aware Early Stopping: Considering the varying difficulty of diagnostic cases, PathCTM incorporates a confidence-aware early stopping strategy based on entropy minimization.

 📂 Project Structure
 📊 Data Preparation
+1. Feature Extraction
+   Use foundation models (UNI v2 or CONCH v1.5) as the feature extractor.

-Data is managed via .txt files where each line follows the format: [label];[path_to_feature_file]
+2. File OrganizationData is managed via .txt files where each line follows the format:[label];[path_to_feature_file]

-Note: The system automatically resolves relative paths for all four scales (0_1024, 1_1024, 1_512, 0_8192) and their corresponding topological relationship files (relation) based on the provided root path in the text file.
+Note: The system automatically resolves relative paths for all four scales (0_1024, 1_1024, 1_512, 0_8192) and their corresponding topological relationship files (relation) based on the root path provided in your text file.

 🚀 Getting Started
 1. Environment Setup